pannaf/valkyrie/README.md

 > | Seated Barbell Shoulder Press | Strength      | Shoulders            | Push             | Intermediate                 | Barbell            | Sit on a bench with back support and press the barbell overhead.         | Can be done standing for more core engagement.   | Avoid locking your elbows to prevent joint strain. | Build shoulder strength and size. | Slow and controlled      | Main workout      | Strength       | Deltoids        | Triceps, Upper Chest           | Latissimus Dorsi    | Core, Scapular Stabilizers     |
 > | Dumbbell Goblet Squat       | Strength      | Legs                 | Squat            | Beginner                     | Dumbbell           | Hold a dumbbell close to your chest and perform a squat.                 | Can be done with kettlebell.                      | Keep your back straight and knees behind toes.  | Build leg strength.             | Controlled descent and ascent | Main workout      | Strength       | Quadriceps      | Glutes, Hamstrings            | Hip Flexors         | Core, Lower Back              |

-To construct meaningful workouts, V needed to draw from a solid exercise list with a diverse set of movements.
+To construct meaningful workouts, V should draw from a solid exercise list with a diverse set of movements.
 While this list could have been generated by prompting an LLM, doing so runs the risk of hallucination and lack of comprehensiveness.
 On the other hand, scraping credible fitness websites ensures accurate, relevant, and consistent information from domain experts.

 ## <img src="https://github.com/pannaf/valkyrie/assets/18562964/3ec5b89a-8634-492f-8077-b636466de285" alt="image" width="20"/> [NeMo Curator] Generating an Exercise List
 I built a [NeMo Curator](https://github.com/NVIDIA/NeMo-Curator) pipeline that gathers, cleans, and processes a web-scraped list of exercises.

 ### Pipeline Overview

-Following the NeMo Curator tutorial [here](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/), my pipeline includes the following steps:
+Following the NeMo Curator tutorial [here](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/), my pipeline has the steps:

 1. Download and Extract Data:
 - `ExerciseDownloader` (custom): Downloads HTML from specified URLs that contain exercise lists.